PaddlePaddle/docs/docs/design/phi/design_en.md

   }
 ```

-The key function is `BuildInferMetaContext`, which will take out the parameters required by the InferMeta function from the InferShapeContext, put them into the InferMetaContext.
-The parameters required by InferMeta is obtained through the ArgumentMapping function (details are introduced in Section `2.4 Compatible Adaptation of Dynamic and Static Graphs`).
+The key function is `BuildInferMetaContext`, which will take out the parameters required by the `InferMeta` function from the `InferShapeContext`, put them into the `InferMetaContext`.
+The parameters required by `InferMeta` is obtained through the `ArgumentMapping` function (details are introduced in Section `2.4 Compatible Adaptation of Dynamic and Static Graphs`).

-Then the functor can be maintained in the corresponding OpInfo when the Op is registered, and the InferShape implementation of the original Op can be deleted.
+Then the functor can be maintained in the corresponding `OpInfo` when the Op is registered, and the `InferShape` implementation of the original Op can be deleted.
 The example is as follows:

 ```
 // Original implementation